microsoft/CCF/doc/build_apps/js_app_bundle.rst

 Execution metrics
 ~~~~~~~~~~~~~~~~~

 By default the CCF JS runtime will print a log line for each completed JS request.
 This lists the request path and response status as well as how long the request took to execute.
-It also includes a ``[js]`` tag so that these lines can easily be filtered and sent to a monitoring system.
+Each line also includes a ``[js]`` tag so that they can easily be filtered and sent to an automated monitoring system.
 These lines have the following format:

 .. code-block::

-    2023-03-17T15:14:00.123456Z -0.001 0   [info ][js] _generic/js_generic_base.cpp:491 | JS execution complete: Method=GET, Path=/app/make_randoms, Status=200, ExecMilliseconds=30
+    <timestamp> [info ][js] <...> | JS execution complete: Method=GET, Path=/app/make_randoms, Status=200, ExecMilliseconds=30

 These are designed to aid debugging, as a starting point for building operational metrics graphs.